The Body Language Behind Melania Trump's

-In one segment, she called herself "the most bullied person" in the entire world, and said that her own experience with bullying inspired her to create her programme Be Best.
+In one segment, she called herself "the most bullied person" in the entire world, and said that her own experience with bullying inspired her to create her program Be Best.

 Advertisement